lazywithclass/haproxy-csv-parser/README.md

 # haproxy-csv-parser

-Elixir library that parses HAProxy dashboard information from csv into usable data
+Library that parses HAProxy dashboard information from csv into usable data

 An example of how the data looks like could be found [on the demo page](http://demo.haproxy.org/;csv).